OmkarDhanke/Revenue-leakage-subscription-analytics/Docs/02_data_design.md

-# Day 2: Identify Data & Relationships
+# 2: Identify Data & Relationships

 ## 1.0 Architectural Strategy
 To support high-performance reporting, we are utilizing a relational database structure.